The

 with the 'drug-'em' medical establishment) and he has written some VERY

-you may wish to buy a book and learn what he's all about.
+you might want to buy a book and learn what he's all about.
 Great guy whom I hope

 to meet some day.
 And while Thom is not a Mason, he was willing to take the

-Masonry Forum on CompuServe under his wing as their then-confused management was
+Masonry Forum on CompuServe under his wing as the grossly